Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-where $\psi$ is as defined in (\ref{eq:InvN_Spectrum}), with the specific resonator parameters $\nu_{r}^{i},Q_{\rm int}^{i},\xi^{i}$ in place of the entire transmission profile $S_{21}^{(1)}(\nu)$.
-We have allowed the quality factor to vary with resonance frequency, but have fixed the volume of the pickup element and the geometric factor $c_{\rm PU}$, so that $g_{\rm DM}$ is not related to circuit configuration (e.g. subscript $i$ is not necessary).
-This is an appropriate assumption for a tunable resonator, either in the form of free-space cavity or a lumped LC with a fixed pickup inductor and varying capacitance; we do not expect the detector volume or the overlap with the drive field pattern to change substantially (or at all) during a scan.
-We discuss deviations from the assumption that $g_{\rm DM}$ is independent of circuit configuration in Section \ref{sssec:scan_opt_other}.
-In the third line we assume that $|\nu_{\rm DM}^{0} - \nu_{r}^{i} | \ll \nu_{r}^{i}$; the resonator only has sensitivity to dark matter within its sensitivity bandwidth, which we have found is a narrow bandwidth at optimal matching.
-For the narrowband dark-matter signal, this implies that $|\nu -\nu_{r}^{i} | \ll \nu_{r}^{i}$ for the entire integration range over $\nu$ and we approximate $R(\nu) \approx R(\nu_{r}^{i})$ (see the resonator matching optimization in Section \ref{sssec:neutral_search_opt}).
-Additionally, implicit in our SNR expression is that the dwell $\tau_{i}$ is much longer than $t_{\rm circ,i}^{*}(\nu_{\rm DM}^{0})$, defined in (\ref{eq:tstar_def}).
-For a resonator, the characteristic pole time is just the resonator ring-up time $\sim Q^{i}/\nu_{r}^{i}$.
+where $\psi$ is as defined in (\ref{eq:InvN_Spectrum_Lorentzian}).
+We have fixed the pickup volume $V_{\rm PU}$, the geometric factor $k(\nu_{\rm DM}^{0})$, and for axions, the background magnetic field, which, from eq. (\ref{eq:gDM_def}), implies that $g_{\rm DM}$, the effective dimensionless coupling to dark matter, is independent of the scan step (e.g. subscript $i$ is not necessary).
+We discuss deviations from these assumptions in Section \ref{sssec:scan_opt_other}; a case of interest that violates the constant volume assumption is a GHz-scale cavity search that scans over multiple octaves, with the volume of the cavity decreasing as frequency increases.
+In the third line we assume that $|\nu_{\rm DM}^{0} - \nu_{r}^{i} | \ll \nu_{r}^{i}$; otherwise, the dark-matter search frequency is far from the sensitivity bandwidth (which is a narrow bandwidth around resonance), and the resonator does not provide significant sensitivity.
+We can then approximate $R(\nu) \approx R(\nu_{r}^{i})$.
+Additionally, implicit in our SNR expression is the assumption that the dwell time $\tau_{i}$ is much longer than $t_{\textrm{rec},i}^{*}(\nu_{\rm DM}^{0})$, defined in (\ref{eq:tstar_def}).
 Because we restrict to resonators, we define the timescale specifically as

-The time depends on the resonator parameters $Q_{\rm int}^{i}$ and $\xi^{i}$, but these are fixed in the optimization.

-We demonstrated in Section \ref{sssec:SNR_scan} that the total SNR from all scan steps is the quadrature sum of the SNR from individual scan steps, which yields the total SNR:
+From Section \ref{sssec:SNR_scan}, the total SNR from all scan steps is the quadrature sum of the SNR from individual scan steps (\ref{eq:SNR_res_1}):

-We know from the previous section how to optimize the matching network given a resonance frequency.
-However, how do we choose the time allocation at each resonance frequency?
+We know from the previous section how to use the SNR formulae to optimize the matching network given a resonance frequency.
+However, how do we use the formulae to choose the time allocation at each resonance frequency?
 More specifically, given fixed total integration time $T_{\rm tot}$, and a search band $\nu_{l} \leq \nu_{\rm DM}^{0} \leq \nu_{h}$, what is the optimal scan strategy?
 What is the optimal distribution of resonator frequencies and dwell times?